TRANSCRIPT OF THE VIDEO

 Thirteen dogs put to the test, with 13 different reactions.

-While many of the pests didn’t respond as expected, let’s be honest, who can stay disappointed at those cute faces.
+While many of the pets didn’t respond as expected, let’s be honest, who can stay disappointed at those cute faces.

 Broderick said in all cases, the dogs responded the way you would expect a family pet to react.
 A true security dog takes months of special training.
 But the bark alone may be enough to dissuade a would-be burglar from taking a chance.